-CSU’s Nursing degrees are designed to ensure you graduate confident in your skills and ready to step straight into nursing practice.
-You will complete a significant level of practical work using realistic settings to help you develop the clinical techniques and patient care needed to succeed in your field.
+CSU’s Nursing degrees are designed to ensure you graduate with confidence in your skills and ready to step straight into nursing practice.
+You will complete a significant level of practical work using realistic simulated settings to help you develop the clinical techniques and patient care needed to succeed in your field.

-Facilities on campus include hospital wards decked out with all the equipment you would find in a real hospital.
-In these wards you will develop skills in handling equipment, completing observations and tests, and administering medication.
-You will become familiar with the way hospitals function and the typical equipment you would find in the workplace, so when you attend clinical placements, you know what to expect and can fulfil your role with confidence.
+Facilities on campus include simulated environments prepared with all the equipment you would find in any work situation.
+In these simulated environments you will develop skills in handling equipment, completing observations and undertaking the tasks expected in any professional setting.
+You will become familiar with the way health care facilities function and the typical equipment you would find in the workplace.
+When you attend your workplace learning experiences, you will know what to expect and can fulfil your role with confidence.

-Placement opportunities throughout your degree will also expose you to different work environments and settings so you can gain an appreciation of the diversity of the nursing profession.
+Workplace learning opportunities throughout your degree will expose you to different work environments and settings so you can gain an appreciation of the diversity of the nursing profession.